mectx02/msi-ml/README.md

 ## Installation
-Just call `make`, then `sudo make install`.
-It's literally that simple (as long as you have the appropriate pre-requisites installed for this to work.
+I've recently adapted this to allow for multiple init systems.
+The code *should* be exacly the same between each branch, with only the init scripts dfiffering between them.

-`make install` copies the program over to the `/usr/bin/` directory, and then installes a rules package that allows for using the utility without elevated privilages. (udev likes to complain a lot.
-Which is good, but not under this circumstance.)
+To make and install the program, (once you have selected your init system), call `make`, then `sudo make install`.
+The program auto-installs to the `/usr/bin/` directory.

 ## Usage